derekwolpert/Visicality/README.md

 ![Visualizer Options](demo_pic_1.gif)

 ## Background & Overview
 Visicality is a music visualizer web application utilizing Web Audio API and D3.js to create real-time imagery corresponding to attributes of simultaneously playing audio.
-Users are able to input a local audio file from their own device to use with the application.
+Users are able to select a local audio file from their own device to use with this application.

 Visicality offers users a highly customizable user experience through a diverse selection of different visualizer designs and color palette.
-Users are able to have complete complete control over adjusting the three colors and direction of the background color gradient.
+Users are able to have complete control over adjusting the three colors and direction of the background color gradient.

 **Note:** For best compatibility please use Visicality with a desktop version of Google Chrome.
 With other web browsers some features may not be available.
 While this project's UI / UX is optimized for desktop browsers, it is also compatible with mobile devices that support Web Audio API.